 Diversion and alternative measures in Ontario criminal courts.

-Of late I have received many calls and emails from people who are charged with a criminal offence asking me what is diversion, or “alternative measures” and whether they are eligible.
+Frequently, our law firm receives many calls and emails from people who are charged with a criminal offence asking “What is diversion?” or “What is alternative measures?” and whether they are eligible.
 The short answer is “it depends”.
-However, I hope to shed a bit more light in this article on what diversion is, who is generally eligible, and what are the effects upon a criminal record if they accept it.
+However, we hope to shed a bit more light in this article on what diversion is, who is generally eligible, and what are the effects upon a criminal record if they accept it.

 Diversion means just that: an individual who is charged with a criminal offence is diverted out of the Court system and asked to provide some sort of reparation to society for their alleged wrong.
 This reparation will take the form of community service, a donation to charity, or a more specific program tailored to the individual’s specific life situation (as is often the case with people suffering from mental health issues).
 Upon completion of whatever terms the diversion is dependent upon, the charges are “withdrawn” meaning that you remain legally innocent of the charges.
 Since you are presumed innocent when you are charged until proven guilty, you remain legally innocent when your charges are withdrawn because the allegations were never proven in a Court of law against you.

 Who decides whether I am eligible for diversion?

 There is only one party who has the power to determine a person’s eligibility for diversion, and that person is the Crown Attorney (or the Office of the Crown Attorney).
 When a file first comes to the Crown’s office after bring processed by the police department, an initial screening of the file is made by the Crown Attorney.
 If the Crown Attorney decides that you are eligible for diversion, then the brief will be marked up accordingly and typically that accused person will be advised of that decision on their first day in Court.
 The factors that the Crown takes into account when assessing a file include, but are not limited to:

 - Whether the person has a criminal record or past dealings with police;